Skip to main content

 How often should I post to be visible in AI search results?

-Research shows that 75% of AI-cited LinkedIn authors posted at least 5 times in the prior 4 weeks.
-Content updated within 2 months earns 28% more AI citations than stale content.
-The sweet spot is consistent, quality-driven publishing rather than daily volume.
-Posting 2 to 3 times per week with substantive, well-structured content outperforms daily thin posts in every AI visibility metric.
+Research on AI-cited LinkedIn authors shows 75% posted at least 5 times in the prior 4 weeks — roughly once per week.
+Content refreshed within 2 months earns 28% more citations than stale pages.
+The AEO sweet spot is 1 to 2 substantive publications per week, not daily volume.

 Why does content with statistics get more AI citations?